Dance Hall Days

 The US Air Force bombs Hanoi for the first time on 19th May.

-The Ibo people of eastern Nigeria break away from the rest of the country and establish their own independent state of Biafra on 30th May.
+The Ibo people of eastern Nigeria break away from the rest of the country and establish their own independent state of Biafra on Tuesday, 30th May, sparking a civil war that lasts until 1970.

 On 5th June Israeli war planes attack airfields in Egypt, Jordan, Syria and Iraq, totally destroying the air forces of its four Arab neighbours.